"The group left the audience mesmerized by its resonant sound..."

 The Collegiate Times

 Hailed as “the captivating young string quartet” (The Bennington Banner), the Julius Quartet is rapidly making itself known in the chamber music world.
 Formed in the fall of 2012, the group held a special residency as “The Boston Conservatory’s Honors String Quartet”.
-The quartet was recently appointed as the Peak Fellowship Ensemble-in-Residence at the Meadows School of the Arts at Southern Methodist University, and previously served as the Graduate Quartet-in-Residence at the John J. Cali School of Music at Montclair State University, where they worked intensely with the celebrated Shanghai Quartet.
+The quartet currently serves as the Peak Fellowship Ensemble-in-Residence at the Meadows School of the Arts at Southern Methodist University, and previously was the Graduate Quartet-in-Residence at the John J. Cali School of Music at Montclair State University, where they worked intensely with the celebrated Shanghai Quartet.
 As passionate chamber musicians, the quartet strives to not only explore the extensive quartet repertoire, but also to present their unique voice within the music.
 Recognized for their high level of artistry, the group was awarded First Prize at the Chamber Music Yellow Springs Competition, First Prize at the first annual MA-ASTA String Quartet/Quintet Competition by unanimous vote, and was nominated for the Harvard Musical Association’s Arthur Foote Award.

 As strong advocates for outreach events and educational workshops, the Julius Quartet is actively searching to engage various communities in diverse ways.
 Through the Massachusetts American String Teachers Association, the group conducted performance workshops and lectures in elementary, middle and high schools throughout the New England region.
 Furthermore, they worked with “Bridging the Gap” organization in Worcester, MA- a program for youth at risk associated with The Salvation Army.
 While there, the group interacted with kids of various ages, teaching them to use musical improvisation as a way to discover their individual voice.
 The quartet has given masterclasses for numerous youth music programs, such as the Empire State Youth Symphony String Festival, the Newark School of the Arts, the Florida Youth Symphony Orchestra and the Harrison Arts Center.
-Moreover, they have also been featured as guest artists at some of the country's most prestigious institutions, including the University of South Florida and a residency at Virginia Tech University.
+Moreover, they have also been featured as guest artists at some of the country's most prestigious institutions, including the University of South Florida, Richland College and a residency at Virginia Tech University.
 Currently, the group serves as Assistant Chamber Music Coaches as part of the Peak Fellowship at the Meadows School of the Arts at Southern Methodist University in Dallas, TX.